CLASSROOM MUSIC

 • Lunchtime Dance Clubs

-Evening concerts are held every term to showcase talent from the Instrumental and Vocal/Ensemble elective programs.
+Afternoon recitals are held throughout the year in the bespoke theatrette to showcase talent from the Instrumental and Vocal/Ensemble elective programs.